Level/many-level/README.md

 ## Usage

 Use this module to share an `abstract-level` database across multiple processes or machines.
 A _host_ exposes a database of choice over binary streams, using compact [Protocol Buffers](https://developers.google.com/protocol-buffers) messages to encode database operations.
 One or more _guests_ connect to that host and expose it as an `abstract-level` database, as if it is a regular, local database.
-They support an opt-in seamless retry in order to reconnect to a host without aborting any pending database operations.
+They can opt-in to a seamless retry in order to reconnect to a host without aborting any pending database operations.

 First create a host and server.
 The server can be anything that supports binary streams.
 In this example we'll use a simple TCP server.